zjiayao/iclr_database/README.md

-Below we plot the disparity of score cdfs across sensitive groups (we use US author as an example here, more are included in the companion paper), the largest disparity is usually referred to as the Demographic Parity (DP, see e.g.,[Agarwal et al., 2019](https://arxiv.org/abs/1905.12843) and [``fairlearn`` metrics guide](https://fairlearn.org/main/user_guide/assessment/)).
+Below we plot the disparity of score cdfs across sensitive groups (we use US author as an example here, more are included in the companion paper), the largest disparity is usually referred to as the Demographic Parity (DP, see e.g., [Agarwal et al., 2019](https://arxiv.org/abs/1905.12843) and [``fairlearn`` metrics guide](https://fairlearn.org/main/user_guide/assessment/)).

 For this sensitive group, we note that the inclusion of review sentiments help